This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Myth 6

-Do they even hold tight?
-I heard that cloth diapers always leak!
+Are they even leak-proof?
+I've heard that cloth diapers always leak!

-Cloth diapers hold just as tight as disposable diapers, and usually even better!
+Cloth diapers are just as leak-proof as disposable diapers, often even better!

 Depending on the system, cloth diapers can absorb more liquid than disposable diapers, but if the diaper is already completely wet and your baby keeps sitting on it, it can get a little damp because the liquid is not converted into gel.
-But you quickly found your own changing rhythm so that this doesn't happen.
+But you will quickly find your own diaper changing routine so that this does not happen.

-I can tell you from my own experience that, especially at the beginning, when the nursing chair or when I had diarrhea, the diaper was sometimes completely attached, but only the diaper.
-Not, as I've heard from other moms' experiences, the bodysuit and the whole baby.
+From my own experience, I can tell you that, especially at the beginning, when breastfeeding or having diarrhea, the diaper was sometimes completely dirty, but only the diaper.
+Not, as I have heard from other mothers, the bodysuit and the whole baby with it.

-There is the right cloth diaper system for every baby.
-Some babies peck frequently, but less often.
-Others can endure it for hours, but then a lot adds up!
+There is a cloth diaper system that is right for every baby.
+Some babies pee frequently, but less.
+Others can go on for hours, but then they accumulate a lot!

 Puppi wool overpants grey